httpwg/http-extensions/draft-ietf-httpbis-priority.md

 This document specifies a new PRIORITY_UPDATE frame for HTTP/2 ({{!RFC7540}}) and HTTP/3 ({{!I-D.ietf-quic-http}}).
-It carries priority parameters and references the target of the prioritization based on a version-specific identifier; in HTTP/2 this is the Stream ID, in HTTP/3 this is either the Stream ID or Push ID.
+It carries priority parameters and references the target of the prioritization based on a version-specific identifier.
+In HTTP/2, this identifier is the Stream ID; in HTTP/3, the identifier is either the Stream ID or Push ID.
 Unlike the Priority header field, the PRIORITY_UPDATE frame is a hop-by-hop signal.

 PRIORITY_UPDATE frames are sent by clients on the control stream, and therefore can be sent even after the send-side of the request stream is being closed.
-This also allows the PRIORITY_UPDATE frame to be sent as early as the stream it references is created.
+This also allows the PRIORITY_UPDATE frame to be sent as soon as the stream it references is created.
 Depending on the transmission logic of the endpoints and on the network condition in case of HTTP/3, servers might receive a PRIORITY_UPDATE frame that references a request stream that is yet to be opened.
-Furthermore, clients might omit the priority request header field, using PRIORITY_UPDATE frames to indicate both the initial priority and the updated priority.
+Furthermore, clients might omit the Priority request header field, using PRIORITY_UPDATE frames to indicate both the initial priority and the updated priority.